-The School of Business also enjoys Centre of Excellence status, the IoEE’s (Institute of Enterprise and Entrepreneurs) flagship organisational accreditation for organisations that promote and deliver enterprise skills development.
+The LSBU Business School also enjoys Centre of Excellence status, the IoEE’s (Institute of Enterprise and Entrepreneurs) flagship organisational accreditation for organisations that promote and deliver enterprise skills development.

 Thanks to our central London location and our large and enthusiastic network of alumni our marketing industry contacts are numerous and strong, and you can expect to meet them during your studies and through frequent networking events.
 Last year our marketing students met managers of brands including Coca-Cola, Grazia Magazine, Lynx and Louis Vuitton Moet Hennessey (LVMH) and enjoyed guest lecturers from leading and award winning agencies including Ipsos-Mori, Dixon Baxi and Ogilvy & Mather UK.

 - Since its introduction, the marketing programme has enjoyed strong links with the Chartered Institute of Marketing (CIM).
 This award is accredited by the Chartered Institute of Marketing as part of their Dual Award Programme.
 Only a limited number of universities in the UK hold such accreditation.
 As a result, our graduates are allowed direct entry with exemptions onto the CIM Professional Postgraduate Diploma in Marketing.

 - Centre of Excellence status is the IoEE’s (Institute of Enterprise and Entrepreneurs) flagship organisational accreditation for organisations that promote and deliver enterprise skills development – and is in recognition of the School’s entrepreneurial culture and leading-edge practice.